 February’s here, which to most of us means cold and drudgery with just a few bright spots: an annual viewing of Groundhog Day, some kind of televised figure skating and yes, Valentine’s Day, a holiday that, with its merely tenuous connection to an obscure saint, has long been chided as a greeting card creation.
 But it’s widely celebrated nonetheless because yes, love, and what else is there to do in February?
 As I type this, I have just moments ago indulged in some Valentine’s-related consumption by ordering a selection of vintage Valentines from Etsy.
 You might assume I ordered these to hand out on Valentine’s Day, perhaps to leave a trail of notes for my loving fiancé.
 But you’d be wrong—they’re actually for the fictional-turned-actual holiday Galentine’s Day, and I plan to send them to my female friends with a goofy yet feminist message inside.

 The thing is, I’ve never been much for the sincere, Hallmark-sanctioned romance of Valentine’s Day, and I don’t really do romantic cards.
-As for my fiancé, well the last time I made him a Valentine it featured a photo of an overweight Val Kilmer lying on a beach with the message “Happy ‘VAL’-entine’s Day” (he loved it, and I’ve resigned myself to the fact that I’ll never top it).
+As for my fiancé, well the last time I made him a Valentine it featured a photo of Val Kilmer lying on a beach with the message “Happy ‘VAL’-entine’s Day” (he loved it, and I’ve resigned myself to the fact that I’ll never top it).
 Sure, we go out to dinner because I’ll never miss an occasion to order an overpriced cocktail and dessert.
 But all the roses and balloons and commercials for Jane Seymour’s Open Hearts collection can feel a little stifling.

 Single or not, I’ve long seen the Valentine’s Day season as an excuse to get together with girlfriends who appreciate its cheesiest aspects, like sickly-sweet drink specials at places like Bar Louie, or the usually terrible “date” movies that are much more fun when watched with a snarky cadre of ladies (past notables include the lamest-of-lame Valentine’s Day, He’s Just Not that Into You, and, of course, the surprisingly entertaining Fifty Shades of Grey, best enjoyed with smuggled canned champagne).
 Because so much of the cultural programming around the holiday is already geared toward women, Galentine’s Day seems like a natural idea, just one that we had to wait for the great minds of Parks and Recreation to dream up.